 ]]>

 There are different regulations around the world that aim to regulate financial entities or companies that provide products/services related to crypto assets or cryptocurrencies.
-One of these initiatives is the Markets in Cryptoassets Regulation (MiCA) implemented by the European Union; however, even though it is a relatively new regulation, new ones have created some myths about this regulation.
-Below, we will learn about some of the most common myths associated with the Markets in Cryptoassets Regulation (MiCA).
+One of these initiatives is the Markets in Crypto Assets Regulation (MiCA) implemented by the European Union; however, even though it is a relatively new regulation, new myths have been created some myths about this regulation.
+Below, we will learn about some of the most common myths associated with the Markets in Crypto Assets Regulation (MiCA).

 Regulates only large entities or companies